dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -d, --artifactdir=artifactdir                                                     (required) [default: artifacts] Directory
                                                                                     to save downloaded artifacts

-  -f, --scriptpath=scriptpath                                                       Path to script that authenticates and
+  -f, --scriptpath=scriptpath                                                       (Optional: no-NPM)Path to script that
+                                                                                    authenticates and downloads artifacts
-                                                                                    downloads artifacts from the registry
+                                                                                    from the registry

-  -p, --releasedefinition=releasedefinition                                         Path to yaml file containing map of
+  -p, --releasedefinition=releasedefinition                                         Path to YAML file containing map of
                                                                                     packages and package versions to
                                                                                     download